Some facts about forever chemicals

 But not only a high boiling point is in play here.
 The vapour pressure also needs to be low to ensure that no contaminant will find its way to the distillate.
 WaterStillar has set a security vapour pressure to be < 0.053 Pa.

 Looking at the many different forever chemicals, we can see that the boiling point is generally higher than 140C.
-Which means a elimination.
-But at the same time the vapour pressure may be >0.053 Pa - which means only testing will show if any of the chemicals will be transferred.
-Most likely not, but data isn't available at this time and that is why we do not give WaterStillar a green in our contaminant database.
+Which means elimination.
+But at the same time the vapour pressure may be >0.053 Pa - which means only testing of each of the thousands of chemicals will show if any or how much of the chemicals will be transferred.

 A quick overview - read more here in this EPA paper.

 One step deeper - see the detailed properties of forever chemicals here (ITRC).